[UPDATED 3 Apr 2020]

 Check out our 6D5N Muslim-friendly itinerary to the Tohoku regionto find out what other exciting activities you should

 15. Hakodate, Hokkaido

 Being the first city in Japan to be opened to foreign trade, Hakodate (and Hokkaido, really), is dotted with historical buildings of foreign architecture.
-The most obvious that would be impossible for you to miss is the Goryokaku – a star-shaped fort surrounded by a moat to boot, and is best viewed from its own observatory tower.
+It'll be impossible for you to miss Goryokaku – a star-shaped fort surrounded by a moat to boot, and is best viewed from its own observatory tower.